spockwangs/spockwangs.github.com/_posts/2012-02-03-epigrams-on-programming.md

 look up.
 -- Alan Kay

-The basicprinciple of recursive design is making the parts as powerful as the whole.
+The basic principle of recursive design is making the parts as powerful as the whole.
 -- Bob Barton